Constitution of the Yale College Democrats

 3) The duties of the Vice President shall include—

-A. assisting the President in any of his or her duties; and
+advising the President in any of their duties

-4) The duties of the Treasurer shall include—
+4) The duties of the Finance Director shall include—

-A. keeping a record of income and expenses, reimbursing members who incur expenses, and applying for Undergraduate Organizations Committee money as needed each semester;
+A. keeping a record of income and expenses, reimbursing members who incur expenses, and applying for Undergraduate Organizations Committee funding and speaker grants as needed each semester;

-B. maintaining the Bulldog Democrats Political Action Committee and its regular campaign finance reporting;
+B. maintaining the Bulldog Democrats Political Action Committees and its regular campaign finance reporting;

 C. acting as a resource for the board’s questions regarding UOC funding guidelines and state and federal campaign finance regulations; and